 As geoscientists we try to honor all the data that is available.
 And the fact of the matter is, is that this is an exploration play.
 And so there is very scattered points of what we call control, subsurface control.
 That's sort of our ground truth.
 And in this area it's the May [1-13] well, which is in this section.
 And then approximately two or three miles west of here there's a - well, it was drilled in the early 80's as a geothermal test that the Department of Energy funded in the town of Ontario.
 And that well went to about 10,500 feet, I believe.
 Something like that.
 And it found predominately shell [sic, shale] but it also found some sands.
 And the two logs look very different between two or three miles to the west and then this May well.
 So it tells you that the sands vary in quality and thickness and presence and that sort of thing.
 So that's what we use the 3-D seismic for.

-- 18. IDL did not take a position on the Application in its Prehearing Brief, but in that brief reserved the right to do so and to "provide additional evidence and analysis based on information or evidence that may be introduced at the hearing in this matter." - 19.
-At the Hearing, Mr. Thum testified that he had spent an extensive amount of time doing a technical review of information the Applicant made available at its offices, including the well information from the May 1-13 Well, the seismic information for the general area of the
+29. IDL did not take a position on the Application in its Prehearing Brief, but in that brief reserved the right to do so and to "provide additional evidence and analysis based on information or evidence that may be introduced at the hearing in this matter."

-Subject Lands and the well logs for some of the Applicant's producing wells in the adjacent, Willow Hamilton field.
+30. At the Hearing, Mr. Thum testified that he had spent an extensive amount of time doing a technical review of information the Applicant made available at its offices, including the well information from the May 1-13 Well, the seismic information for the general area of the Subject Lands and the well logs for some of the Applicant's producing wells in the adjacent, Willow Hamilton field.

-- 20. Mr. Thum testified that the Applicant made the materials available on a geologic work station that enabled Mr. Thum to examine different seismic profiles and orientations.
-Mr. Thum also testified that Mr. Smith provided a detailed explanation of his findings and reasoning for identifying the Proposed Spacing Unit. - 21.
-Mr. Thum testified that based on his training, knowledge and experience, the materials he examined at the Applicant's offices and the information he learned from Mr. Smith adequately supported the conclusions presented in the Application. - 22.
-Mr. Smith testified that the Proposed Spacing Unit is located in an area that remains largely undeveloped and wildcat in nature; and as such, the seismic data and limited well data from surrounding land is the best evidence available for determining the location of a reservoir at this time. - 23.
-As described in the Application, "[b]ecause of the wildcat nature of the proposed activity, the specific subsequent operations are unknown at this time."
-Based on the Application, the purpose of operations on the Subject lands is exploratory and if a successful well is developed, operations would be "similar to the operations found at the previously drilled and completed wells in the Little Willow area, such as the ML 1-3, ML 2-3, Kauffman 1-34, and Kauffman 1-9." - 24.
-Lastly, Mr. Smith stated in his first affidavit and testimony that 480 acres is not smaller than the maximum area that can be efficiently and economically drained by a vertical well completed and produced from the Spaced Interval.
+31. The Applicant made the geologic materials available on a geologic work station that enabled Mr. Thum to examine different seismic profiles and orientations.
+Mr. Smith also provided to Mr. Thum a detailed explanation of his findings and reasoning for identifying the Proposed Spacing Unit.

+32. IDL supported the stratigraphic limitation based on the information described at the hearing.

+33. The Proposed Spacing Unit is located in an area that remains largely undeveloped and wildcat in nature; and as such, the seismic data and limited well data from surrounding land is the best evidence available for determining the location of a reservoir at this time.

+34. As described in the Application, "[b]ecause of the wildcat nature of the proposed activity, the specific subsequent operations are unknown at this time."
+Based on the Application and Mr. Smith's testimony, the purpose of operations on the Subject lands is exploratory and if a successful well is developed, operations would be "similar to the operations found at the previously drilled and completed wells in the Little Willow area, such as the ML 1-3, ML 2-3, Kauffman 1-34, and Kauffman 1-9."

-25. The Proposed Spacing Unit is located within a standard governmental section, in Section 13 of the Subject Lands; thus adjacent sections may be developed in an orderly manner, based on well setback rules governing locations within a standard governmental section.
+35. Lastly, Mr. Smith stated in his first affidavit and testimony that 640 acres is not smaller than the maximum area that can be efficiently and economically drained by a vertical well completed and produced from the Spaced Interval.